-Student government begins in the dorms and ranges to the executive (student body president and his cabinet), legislative (Student Senate), and judicial (Student Supreme
+Student Government.
+Students are urged to take part in the activities of student government, ranging from those of their living units to the all-campus student government represented by the executive (student body president and his cabinet), legislative (Student Senate), and judicial (Student Supreme Court) branches.

-Court) branches.